BITCOIN

 Server Locations

 The decentralized nature of the Bitcoin network means that there are mining machines operating in multiple countries and jurisdictions.
-This means that server locations are crucial to submitting blocks in a timely manner. f2pool has servers in Asia, North America, Europe and Russia.
+This means that server locations are crucial to submitting blocks in a timely manner. f2pool has servers in Asia, North America, and Europe.
 This means that miners are able to connect to their local servers, which levels the playing field and reduces the rejection rate that can occur if there is too much lag between the machine and the pool server.

 Fees